 Sometimes the valves of the heart don’t flow the way they should, leading to complications that can sometimes be life-threatening.
 The deterioration and calcification of the aortic valve is a condition called aortic stenosis.
 It is most often found in the elderly or in people born with abnormal valves.
 Since it restricts blood flow from the heart to the rest of the body, it can lead to heart failure or even death.
 Symptoms include shortness of breath, chest pain, dizziness or weakness, or fainting.

-The VCU Pauley Heart Valve Center team is made up of a multidisciplinary group with members from interventional cardiology, cardiac surgery, advanced cardiac imaging, vascular surgery, cardiac anesthesia and many others.
-Our team provides comprehensive medical and surgical treatment options for heart valve disease — all in a caring environment designed to deliver the most advanced cardiovascular care.
+The team at the VCU Health Pauley Heart Valve Center provides comprehensive medical and surgical treatment options for heart valve disease in a caring, comfortable environment.
 Our experienced physicians are leaders in the diagnosis and treatment of heart valve disease and can offer patients with complex heart conditions new hope that is not available at most hospitals.

 You or your loved one’s valve team will be made up of physicians and experts from a number of different specialties, all working together to develop the best, most personalized care.
 We’ll pull specialists in catheter-based heart treatments (interventional cardiology), cardiac and vascular surgery, advanced imaging, cardiac anesthesia and many others.

 Whatever the patient’s condition, we have the specialists to improve life at VCU Health.

 Pauley Heart Center: Home To Advanced Valve Repair Options